 Camp Program staff will be identifiable by the same color T-shirt.
-Program Staff are parent volunteers, like yourself, Boy Scouts, and leaders from local Packs who have volunteered to work a program area.
+Program Staff are registered leaders from local Packs, or Boy Scouts who have volunteered to work a program area.
 If there is a problem in camp, inform a staff member.
 They will be able to help you or know how to get someone who can help.
 In addition, local fire and rescue personnel, police and healthcare officials have been informed that camp is in progress in case of an emergency.
 An onsite first aid station is staffed by a qualified first aider.
 The Camp Office maintains copies of health and permission forms for each person in camp - Scouts, volunteers, staff, and siblings.

 Buddy System: Cubs will always utilize the buddy system.
 A Cub does not go anywhere alone.
 Leaders will practice BSA required 2-deep leadership.
-Two leaders must be present with a youth at any time.
+Two leaders must be present with a youth at all times.
 No adult will be alone with a camper, sibling, or junior staff.
 Note that Den Chiefs accompanying their Pack must have a buddy of appropriate age as well.